November 26th 2 Peter 1 A. The Assurance of Faith Greetings and Blessing

 Here we have Peters second letter, written to those who have faith in Christ.
-Peter points out right from the beginning that this salvation is a righteous act of God and Christ and not the result of obedience to the Law.
+Peter points out right from the beginning that this salvation is a righteousness of God and not the righteousness of the Law.
 Peter describes the salvation they have received as coming through the promises of God which the believer receives by faith.
 But he then says this is just the beginning.
-Add to your faith righteous living and to that knowledge – and then moderation and then patience and godliness.
-Peter sees the Christian life as a progressive thing, moving ever forward.
-From godliness he says move on to brotherly kindness and then charity – (Charity is acts of kindness to the needy and the troubled.
-It includes justice and charity and it is not just a pastime but our first duty) love.
+Add to your faith virtue and to virtue knowledge – and then temperance and then patience etc, etc. Peter sees the Christian life as a progressive thing moving ever forward.
+From patience he adds godliness and then brotherly kindness and then charity – love.
 So he has come from faith to love.
 Peter says that if these things are in you then you will not be unfruitful or barren.
 Those who lack these things are short sighted.
 They have forgotten that they were forgiven.
 So says Peter make your calling and election sure.
-In other words be established in your ministry.
-If you are established in faith and service then you will not backslide.
+In other words be established in the faith.
+If you are established then you will not backslide.